 Picture yourself riding down a trail with your throttle floored about 90% of the time.
 Every time a tire comes off the ground then lands back down again, it’s taking a shock load.
 Most of the time that’s no problem.
 But when the bumps get bigger, you come down harder and the shock load on your axles gets stronger.
 Every single bump has the potential to twist your axle and snap a CV.
 With X300, that possibility is reduced to virtually zero.

-Your axles are hit with shock loads constantly no matter what kind of riding you do.
+Your axles are hit with shock loads constantly, no matter what kind of riding you do.
 When you hit the gas from a full stop, your axle gets hit with a torque load.
-When you’re buried in a mud hole and your tires don’t want to turn, your hitting your axle with a torque load.
+When you’re buried in a mud hole and your tires don’t want to turn, you’re hitting your axle with a torque load.
 Hitting the ground after a jump and even slamming on the brakes at high speed can generate huge torque loads.
-Getting stuck in the rocks, going full speed into a wild hill climb, transitioning from a steep dune slope to a flat valley at high speed all put massive strain on your axles.
+Getting stuck in the rocks, going full speed into a wild hill climb, and transitioning from a steep dune slope to a flat valley at high speed all put massive strain on your axles.

-X300 eats that torque and keeps on going where other traditionally designed axles—even the strongest ones—would break.
+X300 eats that torque and keeps on going where other traditionally-designed axles—even the strongest ones—would break.

-Not breaking—that’s what X300 does best.
+No breaking—that’s what X300 does best.
 Are you ready to get your hands on a set of SuperATV X300 axles?